 Integrated and adaptive management in parks requires cultural and natural resource condition assessments.
 Preliminary efforts to incorporate cultural resources into RAMS yielded a list of indicators identified in collaboration with the regional cultural resource program managers.
 These indicators require refinement before final conditions are reported.

-A view of Harpers Ferry, WV.
 Photo by NPS Staff